iDevelopper/PBPopupController/README.md

 ## Managing the status bar

-Since iOSS 13, the staus bar is not animated correctly by Apple.
+Since iOSS 13, the status bar is not animated correctly by Apple.
 So, you can set the properties:

 `popupPreferredStatusBarStyle` for the preferred status bar style of the popup content view controller,